MSteib/soccersimu/README.md

 My own Octave codes for this analysis are adapted from the resource in the online course "Machine learning" on Coursera by Dr. Andrew Ng in Stanford University.
 I am not going to publish the codes here due to the course requirement.
 At this stage I managed to get prediction accuracy at ~92% with logistic regression and ~94% with neural network (with single hidden layer).
 Will come back if I get a higher performance.

 To play with this analysis, just use my codes here to generate your own x and y matrices, with training, validation and test sets, and code your own regression or neural network to see how well they can 'predict' the y from the x.
-It would be great news if you manage up to >99% accuracy.
+It would be great news if you manage up to >99% accuracy, without adding new features other than the 12-column goal numbers.